How to Add a Page in Word

 Maintain Consistent Styles

 Use consistent styles and formatting throughout your document.
-This includes font size, headings, and paragraph spacing.
-The “Styles” feature in Word can help you maintain consistency.
+This practice includes font size, headings, and paragraph spacing.
+The “Styles” feature in Word can help you maintain consistency in formatting.

 Manage Headers and Footers

 If your document has headers and footers, ensure they appear as intended on the new page.
-Sometimes, a page break might disrupt the formatting of headers and footers, so double-check after adding a new page.
+Page breaks can sometimes mess up header and footer formatting, so review the document after inserting a new page.

 Adjust Margins and Orientation

-When adding new pages, you might need to adjust the margins and page orientation, especially in a document with mixed content (like text and images).
+When you add new pages, you may need to change the margins and page orientation—especially if the document includes both text and images.
 To do this, go to the “Layout” or “Page Layout” tab and select “Margins” or “Orientation.”

 Using the Navigation Pane for Easy Access

-The Navigation Pane is a helpful feature in Word that allows you to view and navigate through your document efficiently.
+The Navigation Pane is a helpful feature in Word that lets you view and navigate through your document efficiently.
 To enable the Navigation Pane:

 1. Go to the “View” tab.